chopan050/manimgl/manimlib/scene/README.md

 If the current animation won't be skipped, `Scene.pre_play()` then prepares its `SceneFileWriter` to begin writing the animation into a file by calling `SceneFileWriter.begin_animation()` (don't confuse with `SceneFileWriter.begin()`, which was used in `Scene.run()`!).
 Explaining how it works is beyond the scope of this guide.

-Then, if "preview mode" is activated, we set the real animation and virtual animation start times.
-(TODO: still find out what are there times)
+Then, if "preview mode" is activated, we set the real animation and virtual animation start times. **(TODO: still find out what are those times)**

 - "Preview mode" is activated by default, and occurs when a Scene is instantiated with `preview=True`, which in turn creates a `Window` object (defined in maninlib/window) which is assigned to `Scene.window`.